HoneySens/honeysens-website/content/docs/installation/index.md

 * **database**: SQL-based backend database, used by most other components.
 * **registry**: Container registry, distributes and service Docker images to sensors.
 The registry is managed via the web frontend.
 * **tasks**: Services an internal task queue handling long-running and background tasks.
-* **server**: Serves both a REST API and web frontend, used by both sensors and users.
+* **web**: Serves both a REST API and web frontend, used by both sensors and users.

-Let's discuss the `server` service first:
+Let's discuss the `web` service first:
 ~~~
-server:
+web:
-  image: honeysens/server:<release>
+  image: honeysens/web:<release>
   restart: unless-stopped
   ports:
     - "80:8080"